 Capture Amazon’s Culture

 Amazon, the global retail brand stands today as the top-rated customer-driven company.
 The company has been offering superior customer experience by adopting a diagnostic approach towards its customers’ past and present journey with the company.
 From day one of their launch, the company has been working keeping customers as its focal point.
 The company has been growing and reinventing only by being obsessed with customers.

 We’re not competitor obsessed, we’re customer obsessed.
 We start with the customer and we work backwards – Jeff Bezos

-Now let us see how Customer-driven approach works for mobile app design and development.
+Now let us see how the Customer-driven approach works for mobile app design and development.

 Mobile apps are at the forefront of the digital transformation.
-Designing and developing apps have also evolved over the years.
-Customers play the vital role.
+Designing and developing mobile apps have also evolved over the years.
+Customers play a vital role.
 Ideas are launched based on the requirements of customers.
 Such ideas are developed and services are designed based on the input provided by the customers.
-Mobile app design, development and delivery should focus to bring outstanding experience that can delight your customers.
+Mobile app design, development, and delivery should focus to bring outstanding experience that can delight your customers.

 Building top-class mobile experience is the greatest challenge faced by many developers today.
-Mobile app design and development is different from website design.
+Mobile app design and development are different from website design.
 One cannot have a single strategy for both.
-Here the development process needs to be faster, must cater to the needs of the targeted customers and should produce high quality experience.
+Here the development process needs to be faster, must cater to the needs of the targeted customers, and should produce high-quality experience.
 Above all, it should have space to iterate and improve with evolving requirements.